AWS Identity Center - basic integration

 How does it work?

-• Entitle connects to the root account of your organization by creating a dedicated IAM user with an attached policy.
+• Entitle connects to the root account of your organization using a dedicated IAM Role with an inline policy.

 • From the root account, Entitle retrieves and manages the SSO users, groups, and permission sets.